jonitrythall/wildflowers/README.md

 # All About Native Wildflowers 🌷🌻

-This is a breakdown of a 1st grade school presentation topic to be customized and reused.
+This is a breakdown of an elementary school presentation topic to be customized and reused.

 It's ideal as a research-based kid/parent science project or an in-class presentation where kids and parents can contribute equally.
 Having time for these projects can be tricky in our day-to-day lives and in sharing these materials I hope you are able to find stress-free success while learning and teaching a ton in the process.